By COGwriter

 "And I think that those of us who love the sport are going to have to wrestle with the fact that it will probably change gradually to try to reduce some of the violence," Mr. Obama said.
 (Obama not sure he'd let son play football.
 CBS, January 27, 2013. http://www.cbsnews.com/8301-400_162-57566044/obama-not-sure-hed-let-son-play-football/)

-Barack Obama is being a bit hypocritical here.
-However, unlike many others, at least he is basically admitting it.
+Barack Obama was being a bit hypocritical here.
+However, unlike many others, at least he was basically admitting it.
 He likes watching the sport, yet understands that it is harmful.
 And so harmful that he would not want any male offspring who he could have had to play it.

 Some others believe that enough improvements have been made in the past few years to make the sport safe.
 But that simply is not true.
 It is like saying that filtered cigarrettes are better, so not hazardous to health.
 That is the reality of football.
 Also notice something from the New York Times, the Washington Post, and NPR about this: